We have not found any instances of professional misconduct for this lawyer.

 Criminal Law, Social Security Disability, Personal Injury.
 Helping people when they need it most.

 My father, Raymond L. Sciarrino, started the practice in 1963, and it continued to grow with the help of various accomplished associates, until 1995 when I joined the firm after graduating from Cornell Law School.
 I become a partner a few years later and took over the practice in January 2009.
-The firm now has 3 office locations, one in Mount Morris, NY in Livingston County, a second office in Perry, NY in Wyoming County and a third in Wayland, NY in Steuben County.
+The firm now has 3 office locations, one in Mount Morris, NY in Livingston County, a second office in Rochester, NY in Monroe County and a third in Wayland, NY in Steuben County.
 For the past 55 years, we have been able to provide legal services to Allegany, Genesee, Livingston, Monroe, Steuben, and Wyoming Counties.

 Why I decide to be a lawyer: